 Why do CAD Programs Use Vector Files?

-CAD software for mechanical, architectural or engineering design uses vector-based graphics to depict the objects of traditional drafting.
+CAD software for mechanical, architectural, or engineering CAD uses vector-based graphics to depict the objects of traditional drafting.
 However, in addition to the geometric shapes of traditional design, CAD files also convey information, such as materials, processes, dimensions, and tolerances, according to application-specific conventions.
-This is the data that is contained in the points, lines, polylines, polygons, circles and other geometric shapes.
+This is the data that is contained in the points, lines, polylines, polygons, circles, and other geometric shapes.
 This kind of data cannot be associated with the pixels in raster drawings.

 CAD Programs Require Experts!

 CAD programs provide automation that helps engineers prepare drawings, specifications, parts lists, and other design-related elements.
 It is used in a wide variety field, including architecture, electronics, aerospace, naval, and automotive engineering.
 Many CAD systems also include three-dimensional modeling and computer-simulated operation of the model.
 These kinds of complex CAD systems require high-end engineering CAD experts who are well-versed, not only in design but also in the intricacies of their individual professions.
 Their talents are best used to furthering your business by designing new products or buildings.